weizman/awesome-javascript-realms-security/Talk.md

 We will explore the abuse potential, the importance of securing realms, and introduce SnowJS, an advanced open-source solution.

 It's time we stop being terrorized by iframes!

+# Biography

+Expert in browser javascript security research, engineering and innovation with almost a decade of experience in the field